Public sector finances, UK: August 2025

 Public sector net debt

-Public sector net debt excluding public sector banks (PSND ex) is the most widely used balance sheet measure used to describe the UK public sector's financial position at a point in time.
+Public sector net debt excluding public sector banks (PSND ex) is a widely used balance sheet measure used to describe the UK public sector's financial position at a point in time.
 Expressing net debt as a ratio of gross domestic product (GDP) gives an estimate of its affordability and provides a more thorough and reliable measure for comparison of the UK's fiscal position over time.

-The net debt-to-GDP ratio at the end of May 2025 was provisionally estimated at 96.4%, 0.5 percentage points more than a year ago.
+The net debt-to-GDP ratio at the end of August 2025 was provisionally estimated at 96.4%, 0.5 percentage points more than a year ago.
 However, this is a highly provisional estimate.
 It is likely to be revised in future publications because it partly relies on GDP estimates based on the Office for Budget Responsibility's Economic and fiscal outlook – March 2025 report.

-Our How the ONS estimates UK debt to GDP figures blog explains why our estimates of the debt to GDP ratio are susceptible to revision.
+Our How the ONS estimates UK debt to GDP figures blog explains why our estimates of the debt-to-GDP ratio are susceptible to revision.

-Public sector net debt excluding the Bank of England (BoE) was £2,687.7 billion at the end of May 2025, or around 90.4% of GDP.
-This was £179.3 billion, or 6.0 percentage points of GDP, less than the wider measure of net debt (including the BoE).
+Public sector net debt excluding the Bank of England (BoE) was £2,729.6 billion at the end of August 2025, or around 90.5% of GDP.
+This was £179.9 billion, or 5.9 percentage points of GDP, less than the wider measure of net debt (including the BoE).
 This difference was largely a result of the BoE's quantitative easing activities, including the gilt-purchasing activities of the Asset Purchase Facility (APF) Fund.

 The APF Fund's gilt holding is not recorded directly as a component of public sector net debt.
-Instead, in May 2025, we recorded the £90.3 billion difference between the £619.7 billion of reserves created to purchase its gilts (at market value at the time of purchase) and their £529.4 billion redemption value.
+Instead, in August 2025, we recorded the £88.7 billion difference between the £586.4 billion of reserves created to purchase its gilts (at market value at the time of purchase) and their £497.7 billion redemption value.
 For details of the BoE's contribution to public sector net debt, see Table PSA9A of our Public sector finances tables 1 to 10: Appendix A dataset.

 Public sector net financial liabilities

 PSNFL ex adds further assets and liabilities to those recorded in debt (PSND ex).
 These extra assets are currently valued at more than the extra liabilities.
-This means that PSNFL ex was 12.5 percentage points of GDP less than PSND ex, which stood at 96.4% of GDP at the end of May 2025.
+This means that PSNFL ex was 11.9 percentage points of GDP less than PSND ex, which stood at 96.4% of GDP at the end of August 2025.

 We explain the financial assets and liabilities captured in PSNFL ex in our Public sector net financial liabilities (PSNFL) methodology.